- Database

 Inserted scene of Yonn Rogg talking to supreme intelligence to show just how intimidating the supreme intelligence can be.

-Removed Carol saying " reached blah blah altitude" and inserted a reminder of her and Maria's relationship.
+Removed Carol saying " reached blah blah altitude" to replace with a meaningful glance.

 Reduced volume of "come as you are". it just seemed way too loud to me.